-The doctors explaining the consent form referred to him as an allergen.
+The doctors, explaining the consent form, referred to him as an allergen.
 That’s the only reason he could figure they prescribed Claritin.
 Well, technically they didn’t prescribe Claritin, being over the counter and all.
-They just recommended he “take the allergy medicine two days prior to the shots.
-People tell us it helps with the pain, yet we can’t tell you why.”
+They simply recommended, “take the allergy medicine two days prior to the shots.
+People say it helps with the pain, yet we can’t tell you why.”
 What they did prescribe was Percocet.

 How bad is this going to hurt?

-Otherwise, yeah, he understood to the best of his knowledge what had been explained to them, that since he didn’t have sickle cell anemia, whatever that was, he wouldn’t have to worry about his spleen, whatever that does, exploding, consenting to risks that would be minimal.
+Otherwise, yeah, he understood to the best of his knowledge what had been explained, that since he didn’t have sickle cell anemia, whatever that was, he wouldn’t have to worry about his spleen, whatever that does, exploding.
+He was consenting to risks that would be minimal.
 Other than the pain.
 Being hit by a freight train, their favorite metaphor for what to expect, somehow derailed by Claritin.
-He wrote his name on the highlighted yellow X:
+He wrote his name on the highlighted yellow X: Armstrong Cliffards.

 He passed the papers to his mother for her approval.
 And voilà, with the prick of a pen, he was officially a bone marrow donor.
 Painless so far.

 The hospital was an hour twenty ride south from their exact replica of all suburban sprawls.
 His mother, who avoided interstates like she avoided spiders, said it was worth the drive, that “the hospital’s one of the best cancer institutes in the country, if not the world.”
-He never asked then why was this pushing year four.
-With her hands at ten and two she looked more nervous than when he was taking his learner’s test a few months back, even though she’d been driving since before he was born.
-He said he’d drive, said he “needed the practice,” and “it’d be a crude joke if anything happened now I’m a donor.”
+He never asked why then was this pushing year four.
+With her hands at ten and two, she looked more nervous than when he was taking his learner’s test a few months back.
+So he said he’d drive, said he “needed the practice,” and “it’d be a crude joke if anything happened now that I’m a donor.”
 She said, “One day but not today,” and “don’t test God’s humor.”

 “Do we stop?”